 Yes, a lead agency should deny an exception request if:

-A lead agency must inform DHS of its denial.
+The lead agency must inform DHS of its denial.
+The lead agency must submit an exception request application and check “lead agency denies this request”.
 DHS will document the denial and will only conduct further review if the conditions above were present and the lead agency did not comply with Minn.
 Stat. §256B.4914, subd.
 14.

-At this time, minimum wage is not an eligible reason for an exception as it is not directly related to the needs of the individual.
+At this time, minimum wage is not an eligible reason for an exception, as it is not directly related to the needs of the person.